-The technology behind hard disk drives is well known and well-tested.
+The technology behind hard disk drives is well known and well tested.
 Hard disk drives have been around for more than 50 years, steadily increasing their storage capacity and decreasing their physical size.
 HDDs rely on spinning disks, or platters, to read and write data.

-How hard drives work
+How hard disk drives (HDD)

-Hard disk drives consist of one or more magnetically-sensitive platters, an actuator arm with a read/write head on it for each platter, and a motor to spin the platters and move the arms.
+Hard disk drives consist of one or more magnetically sensitive platters, an actuator arm with a read/write head on it for each platter, and a motor to spin the platters and move the arms.
 There is also an I/O controller and firmware that tells the hardware what to do and communicates with the rest of the system.

 Each platter is organized into concentric circles called tracks.
 Tracks are divided into logical units called sectors.
 Each track and sector number results in a unique address that can be used to organize and locate data.
 Data is written to the nearest available area.
 There is an algorithm that processes the data before it’s written, allowing the firmware to detect and correct errors.

-The platters spin at preset speeds (4200 rpm to 7200 rpm for consumer computers).
+The platters spin at pre-set speeds (4200 rpm to 7200 rpm for consumer computers).
 Those speeds correlate to read/write rates.
-The higher the preset speed, the faster a hard drive will be able to read and write data.
+The higher the pre-set speed, the faster a hard drive will be able to read and write data.

 Reading and writing